Graduate CertificateGraduate Certificate in Business Foundations

 Courses are taught on the semester format and certificate students enroll in the same classes as Bryan MBA students.
 The following four courses are required to complete the Graduate Certificate in Business Foundations:

-- MBA 701: Quantitative Analysis to Support Decision Making (3.0 hrs)
+- MBA 701 - Quantitative Analysis for Decision Making

 - Dr. Stuart Allen is the Head of the Department of Economics.
 He holds a PhD in Economics from the University of Virginia, and his teaching and research interests include banking and financial institutions, monetary economic effects of federal deficits on real interest rates, political business cycles, and student learning.
 Dr. Allen is a recipient of the Alumni Teaching Exellence Award and he teaches MBA 703: Economic Environment of the Firm.